 Master of Urban and Regional Planning

 The Master of Urban and Regional Planning (M.U.R.P.) degree offers professional education in the planning field.
 Graduates may eventually apply their professional skills in various government agencies, private enterprises, or nonprofit organizations within a variety of subject areas.

-Students choose to concentrate their studies in such areas as:
+Students choose to focus their studies in such areas as:

 - Land Use and Environmental Planning